espy/hoodie-plugin-tutorial/README.md

 Let's go through this line by line:

-    Hoodie.extend('directMessages', function(hoodie) {
+    Hoodie.extend(function(hoodie) {

-Here we extend the hoodie object we use in the browser with our new API, which will contain all of our plugin's frontend functionality.
-It requires a name and a function with all of the API's methods inside.
-To this we pass the hoodie object itself, so your frontend component can actually use the rest of the Hoodie API.
+Here we extend the hoodie object we use in the browser and also pass a reference to that object back in, so your frontend component can actually use the rest of the Hoodie API.

     function add( messageData ) {

-Here's our only API method so far: adding a private message.
-This method will be available in the browser under `hoodie.directMessages.add(messageData)`, and it requires, well, an object with each message's data, just like in the example above.
-It could require all sorts of things though, after all, it's your plugin, not ours :)
+Here's our first API method: adding a private message.
+This method  requires an object with each message's data, just like in the example above.
+It could require all sorts of things though, after all, it's your plugin, not ours :) Note that it won't actually be available for use in the Hoodie API at this point, but we'll get to that later.

     var defer = hoodie.defer();